hussner/namingconvention/nc_main.md

 - Databases: `gl-sql-ne-shared-phoebe-prod001`
 __`sql-phoebe-prod001`-PEP001__

-___NOTE:___ If the abbreviation for the dependent resources are present in the official [Azure Abbreviations for resource types](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/resource-abbreviations) it is mandatory to use it inside generated names. (e.g. - pip, pep, pl, etc)
+___NOTE:___ If the abbreviation for the dependent resources is present in the official [Azure Abbreviations for resource types](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/resource-abbreviations) it is mandatory to use it inside generated names. (e.g. - pip, pep, pl, etc)
-For instance DNS Groups that do not have an abbreviation, we can use `-DNSG`.
-There are also cases in which the abbreviations does not exist so we have the freedom to compose our own and define it in the table below:
+For instance, DNS Groups that do not have an abbreviation, we can use `-DNSG`.
+There are also cases in which the abbreviations do not exist so we have the freedom to compose our own and define it in the table below:

 |__Resource type__|__Custom abbreviation__|
 |--|--|